Pyro

 Variable Scoping

-You can use a with block as a scoping mechanism to define an explicit, limited scope for a variable declaration, e.g.
+You can also use a with block as a scoping mechanism to define an explicit, limited scope for a variable declaration, e.g.

 var foo = 123;